irmen/prog8/docs/source/programming.rst

 For now, only register based parameters are supported (A, X, Y and paired registers, the carry status bit SC and the interrupt disable bit SI as specials).
 For subroutine return values, the special SZ register is also available, it means the zero status bit.

+Subroutines can be defined in a Block, but also nested inside another subroutine.
+Everything is scoped accordingly.

 Calling a subroutine